usnistgov/ndn-dpdk/app/fwdp/README.md

 This package implements the forwarder's data plane.

-The data plane consists two types of processes, "input process" and "forwarding process".
+The data plane consists two types of threads, "input thread" and "forwarding thread".
-Each process runs in a DPDK lcore.
+Each thread runs in a DPDK lcore.

-## Input Process (FwInput)
+## Input Thread (FwInput)

 A FwInput runs an **iface.RxLooper** as the main loop, which reads and decodes packets from one or more network interfaces.
 Every burst of receives L3 packets triggers `FwInput_FaceRx` function.

-For each incoming packet, FwInput decides which forwarding process should handle the packet:
+For each incoming packet, FwInput decides which forwarding thread should handle the packet:

 * For an Interest, lookup the [NDT](../../container/ndt/) with the Interest name.
 * For a Data or Nack, take the first 8 bits of its PIT token.

-Then, FwInput passes the packet to the chosen forwarding process's input queue (a DPDK ring in multi-producer single-consumer mode).
+Then, FwInput passes the packet to the chosen forwarding thread's input queue (a DPDK ring in multi-producer single-consumer mode).
 In case the queue is full, FwInput drops the packet, and increments a drop counter.

 ### Data Structure Usage